harshalk24/tile-try-on/content/pages/contact.md

 - Technology partners
 - Retail partners

-Contact our partnerships team at **partnerships@nazaraa.in** to explore collaboration opportunities.
+Contact our partnerships team at **support@nazaraa.in** to explore collaboration opportunities.

 ## Support

 For technical support or questions about using our platform, please contact **support@nazaraa.in**.
 Our support team typically responds within 24 hours.

-## Feedback

-Your feedback helps us improve!
-Share your thoughts, suggestions, or report issues at **feedback@nazaraa.in**.